bosbec/mobileresponseDocs/services/zipAndSendFileDoc.md

 Zip and send file
 * When you click this, you are prompted to select, in order:
 1) The file you want to zip and send.
 The files are listed by file name and creation time.
+They are represented by units in the group "Uploaded files" (see above).
 2) The receiving group(s).
-Members of these groups will receive the zip by mail.
+All members of these groups will receive the zip by mail.
 3) The zip filename.
 Optional.
 Is you leave it blank, it will be set to [original filename] + .zip.
 4) The zip password.
 Optional.
 If you leave it blank, the zip will not be password protected.
 5) Mail subject.
 Optional If you leave it blank, it will be set to "A zipped file from Mobile Response".